Provenance & Integrity Framework

 Provenance supports compliance—it doesn’t replace it

-Proteus strengthens defensibility and auditability, but it does not substitute for your organization’s legal review, governance policies, or licensing terms.
+Proteus strengthens auditability and defensibility, but it does not substitute for your organization’s legal review, governance policies, or licensing terms.

 Not a one-size-fits-all claim